Background pattern

 • anaphylactic reactions, hypersensitivity to the medicine (see also section 2 "Warnings and precautions")

-• skin eruptions that can be life-threatening, characterized by the formation of blisters and peeling of the skin and mucous membranes (e.g. mouth and genitals), painful ulcers in the mouth and/or genital areas, accompanied by fever, sore throat, and fatigue (Stevens-Johnson syndrome/toxic epidermal necrolysis), or by swollen lymph nodes, liver enlargement, hepatitis (including liver failure), increased white blood cell count (hypersensitivity to medications with eosinophilia and systemic symptoms - DRESS syndrome) (see section 2)
+• life-threatening skin rashes characterized by blistering and peeling of the skin and mucous membranes (e.g., mouth and genitals), painful ulcers in the mouth and/or genital areas, accompanied by fever, sore throat, and fatigue (Stevens-Johnson syndrome/toxic epidermal necrolysis), or by swollen lymph nodes, liver enlargement, hepatitis (including liver failure), increased white blood cell count in blood (hypersensitivity to drugs with eosinophilia and systemic symptoms - DRESS syndrome) (see section 2)

 • dizziness